TymekDev/byocss/navbar.md

 <strong>Note:</strong> Hugo does pluralize the name.
 Therefore, `content/post` and `content/posts` yield the same menu entry.
 </div>

-## `menu`
+## Using `menu` Key
 If you want more flexibility, then the navbar entries can be configured manually.
-To do that you need to provide a name, an URL, and optionally a weight.
+To do that you need to provide a list of items containing a name, an URL, and optionally a weight.

 __`config.toml`__
 ```toml